-High-density polyethylene (HDPE) is one of the most commonly used plastics and it is typically found in milk jugs, plastic bags and refillable plastic bottles.
+HDPE is one of the most commonly used plastics and it is typically found in milk jugs, plastic bags and refillable plastic bottles ( not in PET bottles).
 HDPE plastic has several properties that make it ideal as a manufacturing product.
 It’s strong, resists insects, rot and other chemicals.
 HDPE creates no harmful emissions during its production or during its use by the consumer.
 Also, HDPE leaks no toxic chemicals into the soil or water.

 All our furniture is made from all weather marine grade recycled HDPE.
 The recycled plastic is melted, treated with a UV protector and coloured so that the colour extends right through the product.
 Then it is extruded slowly and painstakingly into an extremely high grade all-weather marine grade HDPE that’s 99% UV stable.